jorbbey/jorbbey/README.md

 - :chipmunk: I am a Front-end Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria. 🇳🇬
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :balance_scale: I'm currently learning the concepts of Vue and Typescript
+- :balance_scale: I'm currently learning the concepts of React and Typescript

 - :zap: In my free time, I solve problems on Leetscode and read tech articles and books.